vsouza/awesome-ios/README.md

 * [Luminous](https://github.com/andrealufino/Luminous) - Luminous is a big framework which can give you a lot of information (more than 50) about the current system. :large_orange_diamond:
 * [Device](https://github.com/Ekhoo/Device) - Light weight tool for detecting the current device and screen size written in swift. :large_orange_diamond:
 * [WatchShaker](https://github.com/ezefranca/WatchShaker) - WatchShaker is a watchOS helper to get your ⌚️ shake movement written in swift. :large_orange_diamond:
+* [WatchCon](https://github.com/abdullahselek/WatchCon) - WatchCon is a tool which enables creating easy connectivity between iOS and WatchOS. ⌚️

 ## Localization
 * [Hodor](https://github.com/Aufree/Hodor) - Simple solution to localize your iOS App.